Emerging translators

 One-semester mentorships for students from MA level

-In cooperation with a number of universities, we organize four one-semester mentorships that take place mainly online and include an intensive week working with the mentor at Translation House Looren.
+In cooperation with a number of universities, we organize one-semester mentorships that take place mainly online and include an intensive week working with the mentor at Translation House Looren.

 • University of Lausanne, Centre de traduction littéraire (CTL)